klux21/callback_printf/README.txt

 and the portability issues that most programmers are struggling with.
-And I did want to add some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and as well in stdint.h since C11 now.
+And I did want to add some extra length specifiers for using arguments of type int8_t, int16_t, int32_t and int64_t which can be found since Posix 98 in inttypes.h and as well in stdint.h since the C 11 standard.
 In the C 23 standard there will be be some different length specifiers for that then the l1, l2, l4 or l8 prefixes that callback_printf uses.
 It's not a big thing to update the code for supporting the new prefixes too of course.